Have you heard about the red Rottweiler? Wondered about blue rottweilers, or been offered an albino Rottweiler pup?

 What Exactly Is A Red Rottweiler Then?

-To understand how a red Rottweiler (or a blue Rottweiler etc.) can be born, you need to both look back at the early days of the breed, and also realize that a purebred dog only looks the way it’s supposed to if it’s ancestors are all purebred too!
+To understand how a red Rottweiler (or a blue Rottweiler etc.) can be born, you need to both look back at the early days of the breed, and also realize that a purebred dog only looks the way it’s supposed to if its ancestors are all purebred too!

-Although the history of the Rottweiler breed isn’t ‘written in stone’, it’s progression from companion to the Roman Army to today’s versatile dog, has been pretty thoroughly documented.
+Although the history of the Rottweiler breed isn’t ‘written in stone’, it’s a progression from companion to the Roman Army to today’s versatile dog, has been pretty thoroughly documented.

-In the very early days, it seems that there were almost two different types of dog that formed the basis of today’s Rottweiler.
-Large, muscular dogs (of the molosser/mastiff type) were used as guardians/weight-pullers/companions for the Roman Army, and a bit later as protection for the cattle herders/butchers (and their money) on their way to and from market.
+In the very early days, it seems that there were almost two different types of dogs that formed the basis of today’s Rottweiler.
+Large, muscular dogs (of the molosser/mastiff type) were used as guardians/weight-pullers/companions for the Roman Army, and a bit later as protection for the cattle herders/butchers (and their money) on their way to and from the market.

-The smaller, faster, more agile dogs were used to herd and ‘drive’ the cattle as they were better-suited to the job.
+The smaller, faster, more agile dogs were used to herd and ‘drive’ the cattle as they were better suited to the job.
 The smaller herding dogs often seemed to have more white patches in their coats, and this may have been believed to indicate that they were quicker and more trainable than the dogs who didn’t carry these genes.

-History indicates that there may have been the introduction of other breeds into the gene pool now and again at this point, and that these two ‘types’ began to be combined to produce a dog that could ‘do it all’ – the forebears of the dog we now know as the Rottweiler.
+History indicates that there may have been the introduction of other breeds into the gene pool now and again at this point and that these two ‘types’ began to be combined to produce a dog that could ‘do it all’ – the forebears of the dog we now know as the Rottweiler.

 This is borne out by the fact that the earliest Breed Standard for the Rottweiler allowed for a much greater variation in color/coat than todays’ standard.
-In addition, if you look at photographs of some of the first Rotties to be registered in Germany, you’ll notice that they look longer, ‘leggier’, and lighter than you would expect, and you can even see some of the difference in coat length and color.
+In addition, if you look at photographs of some of the first Rotties to be registered in Germany, you’ll notice that they look longer, ‘leggier’, and lighter than you would expect, and you can even see some of the differences in coat length and color.

 In 1883, the acceptable colors for a Rottweiler were…

-So, it’s easy to see how the genes carried by some of these dogs could possibly result in todays ‘rare’ red Rottweiler or blue Rottweilers, and how the white marks and spots (that still appear in even well-bred puppies) originated.
+So, it’s easy to see how the genes carried by some of these dogs could possibly result in today’s ‘rare’ red Rottweiler or blue Rottweilers, and how the white marks and spots (that still appear in even well-bred puppies) originated.

 It wasn’t until 1921 that the ADRK (Allegmeiner Deutscher Rottweiler Klub) in Germany decided to limit the acceptable Rottie coat to ‘black with clearly defined mahogany to yellow markings’, and the other coat colors and variations become undesirable.